robe2/pretalx-docker/README.md

   is located at ``reverse-proxy-examples/docker-compose``.
 You can also find a few words on an nginx configuration at ``reverse-proxy-examples/nginx``
 * Make sure you serve all requests for the `/static/` and `/media/` paths (when `debug=false`).
 See [installation](https://docs.pretalx.org/administrator/installation/#step-7-ssl) for more information
-* Optional: Some of the Gunicorn parameters can be adjusted via environment viariables:
+* Optional: Some of the Gunicorn parameters can be adjusted via environment variables:
   * To adjust the number of [Gunicorn workers](https://docs.gunicorn.org/en/stable/settings.html#workers), provide the container with `GUNICORN_WORKERS` environment variable.
   * `GUNICORN_MAX_REQUESTS` and `GUNICORN_MAX_REQUESTS_JITTER` to configure the requests a worker instance will process before restarting.